LAPD seeking potential victims of man suspected of sexual assault against minor

 Eyewitness News has reached out to the L.A.
 County District Attorney's Office, regarding if the prosecutor asked the judge for bail in the case.

 A spokesperson for L.A.
 County D.A.
-George Gascon said the suspect is in Ohio, and issued the following statement:
+George Gascon's transition team said the suspect is in Ohio and despite the prosecutor's repeated attempts to ensure Diaz would not be released, the court reduced his bail amount to $0.

 "This case does not fall within the DA's no bail policy.
 The Deputy DA requested a delay in proceedings to adequately notify the victims.
 The court declined and enabled the defendant's attorney to appear on his behalf without him present, over the people's objection.